 Bristol University Think Big Scholarships – Undergraduate and postgraduate students can apply for funding of between £5,000 and £20,000 to go towards tuition fees.

-London School of Economics and Political Sciences scholarships – Every year LSE awards a number of scholarships to international students.
+London School of Economics and Political Sciences scholarships – Every year LSE awards a number of scholarships to international students at undergraduate and postgraduate level.
 There are some targeted at specific countries, some to support tuition or accommodation fees.

 Imperial College President's Undergraduate Scholarships – Among many of the scholarships that Imperial College has to offer is the President's Undergraduate Scholarships.
 These are awarded to students of any nationality who demonstrate high academic excellence.